TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_regulator.rst

 .. code-block:: bash

    chrombert-tools embed_cell_regulator \
-     --regulator "CTCF;MYC;TP53" \
+     --regulator "regulator1;regulator2;regulator3" \
      --region regions.bed \
      --ft-ckpt /path/to/checkpoint.ckpt \
      --genome hg38 \
      --resolution 1kb \
      --odir output

-If you are use the ChromBERT Singularity image, you can run the command as follows:
+If you are using the ChromBERT Singularity image, you can run:

 .. code-block:: bash